'This is a war': Californians seek affordable housing alternatives – KION546

 “We are human beings with the right to live in our home, and that’s just frankly what every person… in every home and [in] every building should know … they have the right to have their own space, to have their home,” Hernandez said.

 But, across the country, affordable housing is becoming increasingly rare to find.
-The lack of housing inventory coupled with inflation and zoning inequalities have priced out most families, especially those who start with little-to-no capital of their own.
+The lack of housing inventory, coupled with inflation and zoning inequalities, has required families to stretch more to find housing — and even priced out most families, especially those who start with little-to-no capital of their own.

 Ixchel’s parents moved to the United States from Mexico in hopes of giving her and her brother opportunities and a safe environment.
 Her father, Jose Hernandez, never wanted to give the family’s various landlords a reason to evict them over the years, and he dreamed of owning his own home one day.